wp-plugins/jquery-t-countdown-widget/readme.txt

 3. screenshot-3.png shows an expansive view of the available `jQuery T(-) CountDown` options that have been provided for your viewing pleasure.

 == Changelog ==

+= 2.0.5 =
+* Reworked the countdown timer function to deal with the requestAnimationFrame issue on an inactive tab in Chrome.
+By not blindly stacking timers on a tab the user cannot see them, the browser will have a reduced CPU footprint, leading to improved battery life in mobile devices.

 = 2.0.4 =
 * Now works with retched Internet Explorer browser-like crap.
 Included new 'carbonlite' theme for single line countdown love.